ColorfulPockets/SkeleType/README.md

 A Fewest Moves skeleton typing assistant.

-Mac users: in the dist folder, run SkeleType.app
+Mac users: Download the whole repository.
+In the dist folder, run SkeleType.app

 Windows users: download the .exe file